 The process for discovering how much starter is necessary to make good yogurt?

 In the first trial (seen above), I added different amounts of starter ranging from 1/4 teaspoon to 1/2 cup for a pint and a half of milk (3 cups).
 As you can see from the picture above, they all made yogurt–even the 1/4 teaspoon.

 Notice all the whey sitting on top of the yogurt in the green plate row where I added larger amounts compared to the bottom row.

 When I dumped the contents of each sample onto a flat plate, the contrast was dramatic!
 Look how much smoother and creamier the yogurt looks on the right where only a small amount of starter was added to the milk.

 I combined the top row of yogurt samples containing a lot of starter and the bottom row containing much less to make Greek yogurt, my favorite.
 After straining and whipping, you can see the result below.

 WOW!
 Which one looks more appetizing to you?
-Surprisingly, the yogurt on the left is still quite edible and tasted just fine even if the texture was not so smooth and creamy.
+Surprisingly, the yogurt on the left is still entirely edible and tasted fine even if the texture was not so smooth and creamy.

 Does incubation time make a difference?

 At four hours, they all made yogurt except for the 1/4 teaspoon.
 It is obviously a little too thin, especially if you want to strain it for Greek yogurt.
-It’s not obvious in the picture but the 4 tablespoon sample is already not as creamy.
+It’s not apparent in the picture, but the 4 tablespoon sample is already not as creamy.
 I put them all back in the oven to incubate longer.

 After 8 hours of incubation, the 1/4 teaspoon sample is just as thick as the 1 teaspoon sample and the creamiest.
 I tasted them all for tanginess and really couldn’t tell much difference.